Who needs to apply for a permit?

 - The correct name for your proposed site

-- Details of experience and and qualifications held by registrant/providers
+- Details of experience and qualifications held by those delivering the activity

 - Details for invoicing and payment related queries

-- The maximum number of participants you would allow at each session (permit fees will be based on anticipated maximum attendance, at the time of application, not actual attendance on the day - see the fees and charges(pdf, 299KB) sheet for further details)
+- The maximum number of participants you would allow at each session (permit fees will be based on maximum attendance, at the time of application, not actual attendance on the day - see the fees and charges(pdf, 256KB) sheet for further details)